SyngyeonTak/Language-Modeling-New/Language-Modeling-master/Readme.md

 <br>

 ### Analysis
-It appears that the generated texts at temperature 0.2 are more plausible.
-As it corresponds to grammar structures more precisely, they are more readable.
-Yet, the meanings of the results are quite not corresponding to the original seed characters.
 The low-temperature hyperparameter keeps with the general sentence structures in the provided corpus, which makes generated texts too repetitive
 <br>
 On the other hand, the sentence structures are broken by using higher temperatures.
 It may cancel out the influence of the predicted result (z_i) and cause a model to explore the creative structures and words that were not trained
 <br>
-These are some results at different temperatures to check the plausibility of generated texts.
-And we concluded that using 0.5 and 0.8 is more plausible than other settings in terms of the grammar structure (using 0.2 is too repetitive)
+These are some results at different temperatures to check the plausibility of generated texts. we concluded that using 0.5 and 0.8 is more plausible than other settings in terms of the grammar structure (using 0.2 is too repetitive)

 ### Sample 1
 He cannot temperately transport his honours